 Because our space is extremely limited, it is important that we respect shared classroom/meeting areas and our colleagues who may have meetings directly following our own.
 In all SEHD spaces, the meeting facilitator is responsible for leaving rooms as they were found.
 Food and drink may not be left in a room and tables should be wiped down.
 Housekeeping will only empty the trash receptacles.
 If a caterer is contracted, the meeting coordinator is to ensure timely pick up of leftovers and dishes.
-Clean-up is NOT a staff responsibility.
-[Because our space is extremely limited, it is important that we respect shared classroom/meeting areas and our colleagues who may have meetings directly following our own.
+Clean-up is NOT a staff responsibility. |Because our space is extremely limited, it is important that we respect shared classroom/meeting areas and our colleagues who may have meetings directly following our own.
 In all SEHD spaces, the meeting facilitator is responsible for leaving rooms as they were found.
+Food and drink may not be left in a room and tables should be wiped down.
+Housekeeping will only empty the trash receptacles.
+If a caterer is contracted, the meeting coordinator is responsible for leaving rooms as they were found.
 Food and drink may not be left in a room and tables should be wiped down.
 Housekeeping will only empty the trash receptacles.
 If a caterer is contracted, the meeting coordinator is to ensure timely pick up of leftovers and dishes.
 Clean-up is NOT a staff responsibility.